George Hardy (Tuskegee Airman): World War II

-In 1943 when Hardy was 17, he joined the Army Air Corps that same year he began training to fly at the Tuskegee Air Field late.
-He was deployed to Keesler Army Air Field in Biloxi, Mississippi for basic training.
-He graduated in 1944 as a second Lieutenant in the United States Army.
-He was qualified to fly single-engine planes and sent to Walterboro Army Air Field in South Caroline to train for combat.
+In 1943 when Hardy was 17, he joined the Army Air Corps and that same year he began training to fly at Tuskegee Army Air Field.
+He was sent to Keesler Army Air Field in Biloxi, Mississippi, for basic training.
+He graduated in 1944 as a second lieutenant in the United States Army.
+He was qualified to fly single-engine fighter planes and was sent to Walterboro Army Air Field in South Carolina to train for combat.
 He completed his combat training in 1945 and was then sent to Italy.
-Hardy became one of only 350 Tuskegee Airmen who were deployed overseas.
+Hardy became one of only about 450 Tuskegee Airmen pilots who were deployed overseas.
 He flew 21 combat missions over Germany in 1945.
-The majority of his missions he escorted bombers to their targets.
+The majority of his missions flying the P-51D Mustang were as bomber escort of B-17 and B-24 heavy bombers to their targets.
 After the war, Hardy went back to Tuskegee to train pilots.